 You'll sometimes see displays with a resolution of 1920 x 1080 resolution also called HD, but this is more officially referred to as 1080p or Full HD (FHD).

-Neither HD nor FHD is particularly sharp, but both compare favorably to the old Standard Definition (SD), which is usually around 640 x 480.
-If you're buying a laptop or an external monitor, don't settle for any less than FHD (1920 x 1080).
+720p compares favorably to the old Standard Definition (SD), which is usually around 640 x 480.
+But with 2K and 4K getting more popular, 720p isn't considered very sharp for today's PC monitors, laptops or TVs.
+If you're buying a monitor or shopping laptops, don't settle for anything less than 1080p.

 |5K||5120 x 2880|

 |4K||3840 x 2160 (typical monitor resolution); 4096 x 2160 (official cinema resolution)|